Landowner elk hunting

 - Landowner and tenant party applications that include individuals who do not meet the requirements for this license will be removed from the landowner and tenant drawing and will not be entered into the general drawing.

-- For Zone 20 up to three drawings may occur.
+- For each zone, up to three drawings may occur.

-- 1. The first drawing will determine which applicants with more than 10 years of application history are eligible to purchase one of the six available preference licenses in Zone 20.
+- 1. The first drawing will determine which applicants with more than 10 years of application history are eligible to purchase one of the six available preference licenses in the zone.

-- The second drawing will determine which landowners can purchase one of five landowner available licenses.
+- The second drawing will determine which landowners can purchase one of the landowner available licenses.
 The selected landowners will be awarded the season of their choice.